johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 Format), and some in the **RAW** (KryoFlux CT-RAW) format.
 These are accurate representations of the original disks with the copy protection intact.

-A small set of games are provided as regular **ADF** files (Amiga Disk File).
-These games either don't use copy protection, or are only available in cracked form at the time being.
+A handful of games might be only provided as regular **ADF** files (Amiga Disk File).
+These games either don't use disk-based copy protection, or are only available in cracked form at the time being.

 ## Single-disk games